yokecd/blog/src/data/blog/dynamic-airways.md

 }
 ```

-With that we've built all three resources in pure Go:
+With that, we’ve built all three resources in pure Go:

-- A secret that just reads its values from the cluster
+- A secret that reads its values from the cluster.
-- A deployment that contains a hash of the secrets data as a label
+- A deployment that includes a hash of the secret’s data as a label.
-- An external secret binding the vault secrets to our kubernetes secret.
+- An external secret that binds the Vault secrets to our Kubernetes secret.

-All we have left to do is write them as json over stdout:
+All that's left is to write them as JSON to stdout:

 ```go
 return json.NewEncoder(os.Stdout).Encode(flight.Resources{deployment, secret, externalSecret})
 ```

 And voila.
-We have defined the kubernetes resource logic for our backend type.
+We have defined the Kubernetes resource logic for our Backend type.

 We simply need to compile it to WebAssembly and host it somewhere.